 - ¼ cup cornstarch

-- 1 tbsp butter room temperature cut into small pieces
+- 1 tablespoon butter room temperature cut into small pieces

 - egg yolk to brush on the pie crust